 Derelict and abandoned for over 30 years, Victoria Cottage is now a beautiful and inviting home.
 The original cottage has been thoughtfully restored, with a decorative slate roof, new joinery and fireplaces.
-A rear addition, clad in zinc galvanised steel, contains the kitchen and dining space, master bedroom suite, second bathroom, and laundry.
+The new rear addition, clad in zinc galvanised steel, contains the kitchen and dining space, master bedroom suite, second bathroom, and laundry.
 In contrast to the more formal planning of the original cottage, the rear wing has been designed to reflect contemporary Australian indoor-outdoor living with almost every room having direct access to the outside.

 Located in Sydney’s inner west, Victoria Cottage was awarded the 2019 Marrickville Medal for Conservation.
 The jury citation stated